-People don’t always behave rationally.
-Some people are systematically irrational in their thinking and behavior.
-Not rocket science, right!
-Richard Thaler, Professor of Behavioral Science and Economics, Booth School of Business (The University of Chicago) was notified one week ago (Monday, October 9th) that he had won the 2017 Nobel Prize in economics.
-Professor Thaler, long known for his study of the first sentence above, writes David Brooks, OpEd columnist for the New York Times, that ultimately lead to this recognition.
+Richard Thaler, Professor of Behavioral Science and Economics, Booth School of Business (The University of Chicago) was notified one week ago (on Monday, October 9th) that he had won the 2017 Nobel Prize in economics.
+Professor Thaler, long known for his study of the first sentence above, writes David Brooks, OpEd columnist for the New York Times, that ultimately lead to this prestigious award.

-Does the notion that ‘people don’t always behave rationally, and some people are systematically irrational’ perhaps, even partially, explain why the universal economic fact that 80+% of most company’s value, competitiveness, reputation, and sustainability, etc., lie in – emerge directly from intangible assets is likely to be overlooked, dismissed, and otherwise left to its own devices to marinate and rise to the surface independently, largely absent action, stewardship, and oversight by boards, management teams, and/or investors?
+Does the notion that ‘people don’t always behave rationally, at least partially explain…why the universal economic fact that 80+% of most company’s value, sources of revenue, competitiveness, reputation, and sustainability, etc., lie in – emerge directly from intangible assets is routinely overlooked and/or dismissed.
+Unfortunately, a company’s intangible assets surface independently, largely absent action, stewardship, or oversight by boards, management teams, and/or investors?

 Having served in academia for 20+ years, I understand and respect the many years of research, thought, and work that professor Thaler was consistently engaged would culminate in being awarded a Nobel Prize.
 Well deserved!
 Bravo!
 Truth-be-told however, I have never felt his thesis especially revelatory to the business side, particularly in the realm of intangible assets.
 Instead and unfortunately, it may be more common; people don’t always behave rationally, at least with a desired consistency.
 After all, says Heather Long (economics contributor to Wonkblog), ‘an American professor won a Nobel Prize in economics for trying to understand bad human behavior’.